 Yes!
 We actively encourage team sign up as the more people you have riding with you, the more money you’ll raise to help us beat blood cancer the better!
 You can enter up to 20 riders online, if you want to register more than this, contact Sophie Hedges at: email@example.com and she will provide an easy to use spreadsheet for you to enter your team.
 Teams of 10 or more riders signing up for the 26 or 52 mile route will also receive a third off entry fees for every team member.

-We’ll be sending out maps in all information packs from the end of June.
-If you own a GPS bike computer or smart phone you’ll also be able to download a digital version of the route direct from the website when the routes are finalised.
+If you own a GPS bike computer or smart phone you can download a digital version of the route direct from the website.
+Download your route here.

 On the day the Bikeathon team will be able to provide you with another copy of the route and answer any last minute questions that you may have.